philjjoon/KyungHeeHadoopLecture/README.md

 IF you have any question, just let me know.

 Hello, scrum master.
 I am from Germany.
 I am done with this project

+Hey I modified this code before.
+I would like to pull request